quicwg/base-drafts/draft-ietf-quic-transport.md

 When the spin bit is disabled, endpoints MAY set the spin bit to any value, and MUST ignore any incoming value.
-It is RECOMMENDED that endpoints set the spin bit to a random value either chosen independently for each packet or chosen independently for each connection ID.
+It is RECOMMENDED that endpoints set the spin bit to a random value chosen independently for each connection ID.

 If the spin bit is enabled for the connection, the endpoint maintains a spin value and sets the spin bit in the short header to the currently stored